Paternal care: Catarrhines

 Catarrhini is composed of Old World Monkeys (Cercopithecidae) and apes (Hylobatidae and Hominoidea).
 These primates are geographically located in Africa, Asia, and Madagascar.

-Cercopithecines, the largest primate family, include primates species such as baboons, macaques, colobus, and vervet monkeys.
+Cercopithecines, the largest primate family, include primate species such as baboons, macaques, colobus, and vervet monkeys.

-Apes consist of species of gibbons, siamangs, bonobos, chimpanzees, gorillas, orangutans and humans.
+Apes consist of species of gibbons, siamangs, bonobos, chimpanzees, gorillas, orangutans, and humans.

-Catarrhines (non-human) are often organized into a multimale-multifemale social systems and utilize polygamous mating systems which results in paternity uncertainty.
+Non-human catarrhines are often organized into a multi-male/multi-female primate social systems and utilize polygamous mating systems, creating paternity uncertainty.
 It is predicted that males in promiscuous mating systems do not engage in infant care due to the high costs of caring for an infant and missing opportunities to mate with receptive females.
 Male care in this group of primates is often portrayed through actions such as grooming, carrying, tolerance of the infant, as well as protection against agonistic interactions and infanticide.
 High ranking males can also provide access to food for developing infants.
-Direct care such as grooming and playing is not as common compared to male intervention on behalf of the infant when it is being harassed by conspecifics.
+Compared to male intervention when an infant is being harassed by conspecifics, direct care, such as grooming or play, is not as common.

-In Cercopiths, male involvement in the infant's interactions with others is common in many species of baboons but between species paternal care is not always biased towards biological offspring.
-Male Savannah baboons (Papio cynocephalus) direct care towards their own biological offspring.
+In Cercopithecus, male involvement in the infant's interactions with conspecifics is common in many species of baboons but, between species, paternal care is not always biased towards biological offspring.
+Male yellow baboons (Papio cynocephalus) direct care towards their own biological offspring.
 Males in this species are more likely to intervene and protect infants from harassment against other group members when the infant is predicted to be their own.
-Studies have shown that male Savannah baboons selectively choose to remain in closer proximity to their own offspring and engage in long-term investment beyond early infancy, when the infant is at greatest risk for infanticide.
-Infants receiving paternal investment in Savannah baboons have shown enhanced fitness and accelerated maturation through males creating a safe zone for infants to exist in.
-Similarly to Savannah Baboons, Yellow baboon (Papio cynocephalus) males provide elevated care for their own offspring.
-Long-term care and investment beyond early infancy is better linked to paternity in this species and affecting infant growth and development.
+Studies have shown that male yellow baboons selectively choose to remain in closer proximity to their own offspring and engage in long-term investment beyond early infancy, when the infant is at greatest risk for infanticide.
+Infants receiving paternal investment in yellow baboons have shown enhanced fitness and accelerated maturation through males creating a safe zone for infants to exist in.
 Male baboons also direct care towards unrelated offspring based on male affiliations with female mothers.
-Baboon males and females within a social group often exhibit “friendships” with females which begin during birth of her infant and has been observed to end abruptly if the infant dies.
-Males establish associations with females in which they have previously mated resulting in affiliative behaviour and protection towards her offspring.
-Relationships created by male and female members are significant for infant survival in Chacma baboons (Papio ursinus) because the risk of infanticide in early infancy is higher in this species.
-Paternal care in the form of protection for the infant is therefore more beneficial than long term investment in Chacma baboons and is believed to be directed towards both biological and non-biological infants in the group.
+Baboon males and females within a social group often exhibit "friendships" with females which begin during birth of her infant.
+These friendships have been observed to end abruptly if the infant dies.
+Males establish associations with females which they have previously mated with, resulting in affiliative behavior and protection towards her offspring.
+Relationships created by male and female members are significant for infant survival in chacma baboons (Papio ursinus) because the risk of infanticide in early infancy is higher in this species.
+Paternal care in the form of protection for the infant is therefore more beneficial than long term investment in chacma baboons and is believed to be directed towards both biological and non-biological infants in the group.